SanderNKL/SanderNKL/README.md

 As of September 2024, me and some very good friends of mine founded a company called Nordev AS.
 The goal?
 To develop applications used world wide.

-I cannot reveal too much at this time, but time will tell what we have in store for the world.